yaaassshhhh/iOSMoviesApp/README.md

 # iOSMoviesApp
-Movies App with discovery and synopsis
+Movies App with movie listing and synopsis